Skip to main content

 Permission discovery enables agent behaviors that are impossible with traditional APIs:

-- Informed escalation: Agent tells the user "I can search flights but need your approval to book — shall I request access from [email protected]?"
+• Informed escalation: Agent tells the user "I can search flights but need your approval to book.
+Shall I request access from the configured grantor?"

 Next steps